sqlpad/sqlpad/docs/api-batches.md

 Immediately following creation, the batch is executed, each statement sequentially, under the same connection if the database driver supports it.
 On error, further statements in the batch are stopped, and the statement and batch in question is marked as status `error`.

 On success, the batch and statement are marked with status `finished`.
-Query results are written to the filesystem as a JSON file under the `results` directory inside the directory specified by the `dbPath` configuration variabled.
+Query results are written to the file system as a JSON file under the `results` directory inside the directory specified by the `dbPath` configuration variable.

-These results on the filesystem are kept according to the `queryHistoryRetentionTimeInDays` setting, which defaults to 30 days.
+These results on the file system are kept according to the `queryHistoryRetentionTimeInDays` setting, which defaults to 30 days.

 ## Creating a Batch